jonatas/postgresql-performance-for-rubyists/GLOSSARY.md

 To rollup partial refresh, also see [continuous aggregates](#continuous-aggregate).

 ### MVCC (Multi-Version Concurrency Control)

 PostgreSQL's method for handling concurrent access to data.

 <details>
 <summary>Detailed Explanation</summary>

+Imagine a table as a timeline of transactions.
+Each transaction has a unique id and a timestamp.
+The timestamp is the time when the transaction started.

+* When a transaction updates a row, it creates a new version of the row.
+The new version is the row as it was before the transaction started.
+* When a transaction reads a row, it sees the latest version of the row.
+* When a transaction commits, it updates the row with the new values.
+The new version is the row as it was before the transaction started.
+* When a transaction is rolled back, it deletes the new version of the row.

 **Visual Representation**:
 ```ascii